 Introduction to Missions (MI 100) is an introductory level course exposing students to the world of contemporary missions.
 The course is designed for students majoring in intercultural studies or for those who want to increase their understanding of missions and their participation in what God is doing among people of all cultures worldwide.
-The course considers biblical, historical, cultural, and strategic perspectives of missions and will follow at its core similar content used in Winter and Hawthorne's respected and widely used book, Perspectives on the World Christian Movement: A Reader.
+The course considers biblical, historical, cultural, and strategic perspectives of missions.

-Practical Issues for Cross-Cultural Preparation (MI 202) covers how to build a ministry partnership team (including prayer support and financial partnership practices), personal health, language learning, and a variety of other practical issues related to effective cross-cultural service.
+Practical Issues for Cross-Cultural Preparation (MI 202) covers how to build a ministry partnership team (including prayer support and financial partnership practices), personal health, language partnership practices), personal health, language learning, and a variety of other practical issues related to effective cross-cultural service.

-Cross-Cultural Ministry (MI 310) offers exposure to a cross-cultural setting including observation and service.
-The course, required for Intercultural Studies minors, gives the opportunity to experience first-hand a cross cultural ministry setting, usually outside North America.
+Cross-Cultural Ministry (MI 310) offers first-hand exposure to a cross-cultural setting, usually outside North America, including observation and service.
 Normally, this experience happens in March break.
-The student will serve under an experienced cross-cultural worker or host country leader, as well as work with the Intercultural Studies Program Director, who usually will travel with the students and serve as facilitator.
+The student will serve under an experienced cross-cultural worker or host country leader, as well as working with the Intercultural Studies Program Director, who usually travels with the students and serves as facilitator.
 Pre- and post-trip assignments are part of the requirements for this course.

-Spiritual Conflict Resolution (MI 402) examines the spiritual encounter with the powers of darkness by reflecting biblically, theologically, historically, and culturally on the topic.
+Spiritual Conflict Resolution (MI 402) examines spiritual encounter with the powers of darkness by reflecting biblically, theologically, historically, and culturally on the topic.
 The believer's identity and authority in Christ are explored, as well as techniques to counter the influence of spiritual evil in the life of believers.
 Defensive and offensive postures of the ministry worker are also examined.
-The practical focus of the course is two-fold: to help the student experience and maintain complete freedom in Christ, and to consider the missiological implications spiritual conflict resolution has to the training for modern day mission.
+The practical focus of the course is two-fold: to help students experience and maintain complete freedom in Christ, and to consider the missiological implications spiritual conflict resolution has to the training for modern day mission.
 Pre-requisite: Worldview.